 Then, snag your honey and turmeric.
 Now, measure it all out and dump it directly into your blender.

-So, uh, yeah, that’s it.
+That’s it.
 You just made your own smoothie.
 Honestly, most smoothies are that simple.
 Between you and me, I don’t know how all these “specialty,” drink shops stay open.

 From what I’ve heard, hearsay mind you, the is secret ice cream.
 It seems that a lot of places use ice cream and/or sherbet to make their smoothies.

 When this post was sponsored, Kim had written about some the anti-inflammatory properties of turmeric.
 Personally, I believe that those claims are based on sound research and I apply them to my own life.

 With that being, since I’m neither a doctor nor nutritionist, all of those claims have been removed.
 In my opinion, if you want expert advice on your dietary needs, then, you need to go to an expert in that field.

 - Alright, what kind of tips can I give for making a smoothie?
 You could substitute ice cream for the coconut milk.
 While that will add a lot more sugar, it will also enhance the flavor of the drink.

 - As I stated earlier, most smoothies are made the same way.
 On the chance that you don’t care for mangoes, try a different tropical fruit like papaya.

-- 1 Cup Pineapple (frozen)
+- 1 Cup Frozen Pineapple Chunks

-- 1 Cup Mango (frozen)
+- 1 Cup Frozen Mango Chunks

-- 2 Tablespoons Honey (optional)
+- 2 Tablespoons Honey optional

 - Place all ingredients in a blender.
 Blend until smooth.

-- Pour into two (2) twelve (12) ounce glasses and enjoy.
+- Pour into two 12-ounce glasses, and enjoy cold.